 Dunnage Out-Feed– Empty trays with bulb parts removed are placed on the dunnage out-feed conveyor.

-Filling Machine– The filling machine fills the bulbs with the specified amount of fluid, Cap & Wick parts are inserted into the bulb.
+Filling Machine– The filling machine fills the bulbs with the specified amount of fluid and cap and wick parts are inserted into the bulb.
 The bulb then travels to the laser marker station of the machine.

 Vortex Cooler– Vortex coolers located on the conveyor path keep the conveyor cool while traveling through the heat tunnel station.
 The coolers are self-sustained units requiring minimal operator intervention.